pondrejk/dizzer/chap5-case_study_2.md

-# 5 Case Study: Lockdown traffic
+# 5 Case Study: Lockdown traffic speeds

-The visual analysis tool should work equally well regardless of the velocity of data generation or the cadence of change.
-For that matter, the temporally dense dataset should serve well for designing a cartographic interface even though the dataset is not itself consumed "real-time".
-We use this approach in the concluding case study about changes in traffic speeds during the first two months of pandemic restrictions in Brno.

-We explore the possiilites and limitations of vector tiles to accomodate the temporal density of a dateset originally published as a live stream.

-Two aspects:
-- data processing: how to use vector tiles to present historical overview of data primarily intended for real time consumption? (compression should allow adding new data, shouldn't preclude the real-time scenario)
-- interactive cartographic visualisation: how to present data in variable time granularity, so that user can observe it smoothly, make assumptions and comparisons?
+In this case study we explore the possibilities and limitations of vector tiles to accommodate the temporal density of a dataset originally published as a live stream.
+For this purpose we chose to visualize changes in traffic speeds in the city of Brno.
+The temporal range of the source dataset e period form the 16th of March to the 10th of May 2020^[The author would like to thank Mapbox, Inc. for generously providing the traffic data sample for the purpose of this case study.].
+This time period coincidentally matches with the first period of government restrictions in Czech Republic to prevent the spread of the COVID-19 pandemic.
+The size, spatial and temporal detail of the dataset posed a challenge both in terms of data processing as well as in terms of designing the interactive cartographic visualisation^[Live demo of the application is accessible at <pondrejk.eu/traffic>].

 --- TODO sift through this and maybe move elsewhere ---